On the Slightly Perturbed De Gregorio Model on $S^1$: Introduction

 For arbitrary large $|a|$, $C^{\al}$ self-similar profiles were constructed in \cite{Elg17}.
 Stability of approximate self-similar profiles and finite time asymptotically self-similar blowup for $C_c^{\al}$ initial data have been established in \cite{chen2019finite}.
 See also \cite{Elg19} for similar results.
 For this range of $a$, it is expected that advection dominates.
 Yet, an important observation made in \cite{Elg17} is that advection term can be substantially weakened by choosing $C^{\al}$ initial data with sufficiently small $\al$ so that the vortex stretching term still dominates.
-This observation and the idea of weakening the advection have played a crucial role in recent works of singularity formation, including singularity formation of 3D axisymmetric Euler equations without swirl for $C^{1,\al}$ velocity by Elgindi \cite{elgindi2019finite} and singularity formation of 2D Boussinesq equations and 3D axisymmetric Euler equations with $C^{1,\al}$ velocity and boundary obtained in my joint work with Hou \cite{chen2019finite2}.
+This observation and the idea of weakening the advection have played a crucial role in recent works of singularity formation, including Elgindi's breakthrough \cite{elgindi2019finite} on singularity formation of 3D axisymmetric Euler equations without swirl for $C^{1,\al}$ velocity and singularity formation of 2D Boussinesq equations and 3D axisymmetric Euler equations with $C^{1,\al}$ velocity and boundary obtained in my joint work with Hou \cite{chen2019finite2}.

-Recently, Lushnikov, Silantyev and Siegel \cite{lushnikov2020collapse} performed analysis and extensive numerical study on \eqref{eq:DG} and provided numerical evidence for singularity formation of \eqref{eq:DG} with various $a$ and obtained a critical value $a_c \approx 0.689$.
-For \eqref{eq:DG} on the real line, they showed numerically that the expanding blowup for the case of $a=1$ obtained in \cite{chen2019finite} can be generalized to $ a_c < a \leq 1$.
-For \eqref{eq:DG} on a circle, they discovered a new type of self-similar blowup solution of the form $\om(x, t) = \f{1}{t_c - t} f(x)$ for $a_c < a \leq 0.95$, which is neither focusing nor expanding.
-Due to numerical limitation, the range of $0.95 < a< 1$ was not explored and it was conjectured by the authors that self-similar blowup exists.
+Recently, Lushnikov, Silantyev and Siegel \cite{lushnikov2020collapse} performed analysis and extensive numerical study on \eqref{eq:DG} and provided numerical evidence for singularity formation of \eqref{eq:DG} with various $a$ and obtained a critical value $a_c \approx 0.6890665$.
+For \eqref{eq:DG} on the real line, they showed using well resolved computations that the expanding blowup for the case of $a=1$ obtained in \cite{chen2019finite} can be generalized to $ a_c < a \leq 1$.
+For \eqref{eq:DG} on a circle, they discovered a new type of self-similar blowup solutions of the form $\om(x, t) = \f{1}{t_c - t} f(x)$ for $a_c < a \leq 0.95$, which is neither focusing nor expanding.
+Due to some numerical difficulties, the range of $0.95 < a< 1$ was not explored and it was conjectured by the authors that self-similar blowup still exists.
 Our blowup results to be introduced are inspired by these new discoveries.
 There are other 1D models for the 3D Euler equations and the surface quasi-geostrophic equation, e.g. \cite{choi2014on,cordoba2005formation}, and we refer to \cite{Elg17} for an excellent survey.

 In this paper, we study \eqref{eq:DG} on a circle with $a$ close to $1$, which can be regarded as a slightly perturbed De Gregorio model (\eqref{eq:DG} with $a=1$).
 For smooth initial data, this range of parameters $a$ is perhaps the most interesting one in \eqref{eq:DG} since it contains both the region where the strength of advection is slightly weaker than that of vortex stretching and the region where the strength of advection is slightly stronger than that of vortex stretching.
 We study finite time blowup of \eqref{eq:DG} in the first region $a<1$ and the long time behavior of the solution of \eqref{eq:DG} in the second region $a> 1$.